BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 $G(x) = e^{-(1 - \frac{x - \nu}{c})^{-\frac{1}{\rho}}}$, which is either a Frechet (Type II), or a reversed Weibull (Type III) EVD.

+### Distributions not in domains of attraction of any maximum-stable distributions

+TODO

+#### Theorem 2.2.
+Sufficient condition for a distribution not to belong to a domain of attraction of max-stable distributions

+TODO

+#### Example 2.1: Poisson distribution

+TODO

+#### Example 2.2: Geometric distribution

+TODO

 ## 3. Von Mises sufficient conditions for a distribution to belong to a type I, II or III

-TODO
+The Fisher-Tippett-Gnedenko theorem is an important theoretical result, but it does not provide an answer on a basic
+question: what type of EVD does our distribution function $F$ belong to.

+Fortunately, there are two sets of criteria that let us determine the domain of attraction of $F$.
+First, there are von Mises conditions, which are sufficient, but not necessary.
+Still, they are more intuitive and give a good insight into what kinds of distributions converge to what types of EVD and why.
+Second, there are general sufficient and necessary conditions, but their proof is much more technical and requires extra preliminaries.

+We will start with von Mises conditions, postulated by Richard von Mises in 1936 (7 years before Fisher-Tippett-Gnedenko theorem was proved by Boris Gnedenko in 1943), which are formulated in intuitive terms from survival analysis.
+We shall introduce these terms first.

 ### Pre-requisites from survival analysis